Hello-Inti/hellointi-web/README.md

 - **CSS3**: Custom properties, Flexbox/Grid layouts, responsive design
 - **Vanilla JavaScript**: Minimal DOM manipulation and interactions
 - **Mobile-first**: Progressive enhancement with responsive breakpoints

+### Animations
+This project uses the **GSAP (GreenSock Animation Platform)** for animations.
+Key points to consider:

+-   **Existing Animations**: The hero section of the home page features a GSAP-powered animation.
+Be mindful of this when adding new scripts to avoid conflicts.
+-   **Future Development**: For any new animation-related functionality, it is recommended to use GSAP to maintain consistency and leverage its powerful features.

 ### Performance & Optimization
 - **Critical path optimization**: Inline CSS prevents render blocking